 How to get there:

 You fly to Moscow where you are met by our crew, and then you will fly to Magadan.
 We will do everything possible to expedite the customs procedure.
 From Magadan you will be transferred to the camp by helicopter MI-8.
 It takes almost two hours to get to camp or by boat to hunt on the coast.

 From August 1 to September 20.
 Optimal hunting period is from August 1 to September 10.

 Snow sheep hunting:

 The camps are modern windproof tents.
 They are usually equipped with stoves and cots.
 There is one separate large tent for dining and one for shower in most camps.
 The camps are located in mountain valleys at 2,500-3,000 feet.
 Every camp has a cook.
-You will find very good Russian style food and quality service.
+You will find a very good Russian style food and a quality service.
 Spike camps are small tents; packed lunch is provided.
 Be prepared for rather ascetic conditions.

 40 up to 50F – during the day time